 FUTURE ROUND TABLES

-If you sign up to follow our blog you will be notified about our next round table.
+If you sign up to follow our blog you will see our call for papers post here (June 2025) for the next Roundtable.
 This blog is our primary means of communicating with members.

 CONTACT US

-The ADR Research Network can be contacted via the Presidents for 2020, Professors Rachael Field and Jonathan Crowe
+The ADR Research Network can be contacted via the Presidents for 2024-25, Dr Jess Mant and Associate Professor Becky Batagol.

 Guidelines for our blog include that the ADRRN blog can only be used to share our own or others’ academic work.
 The blog should not be used to promote our commercial practices in law or dispute resolution.